Hello there fellow Michiganders! How well do you know your state? Let’s test your knowledge with some Michigan trivia questions!

 12. You’re never more than 85 miles from the shores of a Great Lake.
 Anyone can drive to the beach for the day.

 14. No place in Michigan is more than six miles from one of the 64,980 inland lakes.
-So if you don’t want to drive 85 miles to a Big Lake, just go to the one down the road.
+So if you don’t want to drive 85 miles to a Big Lake, go to the one down the road.

 15. Michigan is home to The Detroit Lions (Football), The Detroit Pistons (Basketball), The Detroit Tigers (Baseball), and The Detroit Red Wings (Hockey).

-16. Grand Rapids is Michigan’s second largest city, and is known as The Furniture City.
+16. Grand Rapids is Michigan’s second-largest city and is known as The Furniture City.
 It was once a large producer of furniture and still has ties to the industry.

 19. The University of Michigan was the state’s first.
 Originally it was named Cathelepistemian and located in Detroit.
-The name was changed in 1821 and the university moved to Ann Arbor in 1841.
-The U of M was also the first state established university in the country.
-Today’s alumni are grateful they don’t have to shout, “Go Cathelepistemian,” at football games.
+The name was changed in 1821, and the university moved to Ann Arbor in 1841.
+The U of M was also the first state-established university in the country.
+Today’s alumni are grateful they don’t have to shout, “Go Cathelepistemian” at football games.

 20. Vernors Ginger Ale was created in Detroit shortly after the Civil War.
-It’s still manufactured today and considered by many to be a cure-all for upset stomach.
-Ginger has been shown to help with nausea, so Michiganders may be on to something.
+It’s still manufactured today and considered by many to be a cure-all for an upset stomach.
+Ginger has been shown to help with nausea, so that Michiganders may be on to something.